 - Eligible languages of study at NYU are Arabic, Hebrew, Hindi, Persian, Turkish, and Urdu.
 Applicants may apply to study other modern Middle East languages in order to support research on the Middle East.
-Competitive priority will be given to applicants studying the Less Commonly Taught Languages, as defined by the Department of Education (Arabic, Pashto, Persian, and Turkish) and to second ME language acquisition, for those who have already achieved advanced proficiency in one ME language.
+Competitive priority will be given to applicants studying the Less Commonly Taught Languages, as defined by the Department of Education and to second ME language acquisition, for those who have already achieved advanced proficiency in one ME language.

 - Students in all degree-granting programs at NYU are eligible to apply.
-Competitive priority will be given to master's level students and applicants who are considering careers in government, public service, and professional fields.
+Competitive priority will be given to students and applicants who are considering careers in government, public service, and professional fields.